 Float Data types in C++

 Float numbers are numbers like: 0.1, 1.5, 0.132589869235982 and so on.
-For computer there is a big difference between integer numbers and float numbers as they are stored very differently in memory.
+For a computer, there is a big difference between integer numbers and float numbers as they have stored very differently in memory.

 Type float takes 4 bytes.
 It can store much bigger numbers than int.
 But they are not as precise as integer numbers - there is almost always precision error.
 We'll discuss this interesting fact later.